pquinter/ctd_paper/analysis/sleuth/README.md

 This directory contains R scripts to perform differential expression analysis of RNA-seq data using sleuth and a few linear models that group data differently.
-The model and grouping are specified at the beggining of each script.
+The model and grouping are specified at the beginning of each script.

 All of the models include batch effects and galactose response through the 'Replicate' and 'condition' coefficients, respectively.